Skip to main content

 Moulin Rouge! is probably the best example of this.
 This film utilizes the whole catalogue of melodramatic catharsis afforded to musical storytelling by making its universe so outlandish that audiences would never assume they’re watching a scene out of real life.
 Everything is poetry and hyperbole.

 We see this in the film’s boisterous musical numbers, theatrical acting, and explosive color.
-This is an aggressive stylization is a deliberate choice made by a director who knows what emotional response he wants to elicit from his viewers and how to achieve it.
+This aggressive stylization is a deliberate choice made by a director who knows what emotional response he wants to elicit from his viewers and how to achieve it.
 A film can go the exact opposite way and root itself in dirty, familiar reality if that’s what the director is intending, but because musicals only seem to work in an elevated fantasy-like world, they favor stylization.
 From here, we can already start to see the risks Hooper took with his adaptation.
 Musicals are so dependent on a suspension of disbelief that naturalistic movies don’t offer, and yet, it leans hard into naturalism.

 And that’s the most interesting question posed by Hooper’s film: is stylization the only route for movie musicals?
 With some tinkering, can a naturalistic movie musical work?

 Some musicals have tried.
 The film adaptations of both Cabaret and Chicago are notable for making room for musical expression within a grounded, realistic world.
 Cabaret manages this by reworking all of the stage show's musical numbers into actual stage numbers performed in-universe on a stage with an audience, as it is in real life.
-In Chicago all of the musical numbers (save for the first and last which are in-universe performed on stage) are clearly designated as fantasies that take place in the head of main character Roxie.
+In Chicago all of the musical numbers (save for the first and last which are in-universe performed on stage) are clearly designated as fantasies that take place in the head of our protagonist.
 Both film adaptations integrate music and song with a gritty reality by using the artifice of performance or imagination.

 But Les Miserables isn't playing that game.
 The music isn't mediated by some artificial interface.
 The music is happening in universe without a rainbow in sight.
 It's not the standard approach for movie musicals, but Les Miserables isn't a standard stage musical.